 - There is poor pedestrian access to some stretches of the canal particularly at the southern end closest to the city centre.
 The tow path needs to be safer and more accessible. - There are many large vacant sites along the length of the canal, the former Central Depot site and the two former Courtaulds sites at Foleshill Road and Little Heath are the most prominent. - There is a need for the canal to be fully integrated into all future developments that occur on adjacent sites.
-Some recent developments have failed to address the canal. - In some areas the canal suffers from poor boundary treatments, such as steel palisade fencing while historic brick walls suffer from a lack of maintenance. - Large advertising hoardings frequently intrude on the setting of the canal and other Heritage Assets to the detriment of important views and vistas. - Many buildings of historic and architectural interest have suffered from the loss of architectural details.
-This is principally due to the fitting of inappropriate uPVC windows and doors, concrete roof tiles and the gravel dashing of brick walls. - Several buildings that would have contributed to the character of the Conservation Area have been demolished in recent years. - Historic buildings and archaeological remains have often been lost without them being recorded beforehand. - When buildings have been demolished, they have often not been replaced, leaving empty sites and a poor environment. - Several buildings and structures along the canal which are historically and architecturally significant are neglected and are in a poor state of repair. - Some buildings which make a positive contribution to the Conservation Area are currently empty and in need of beneficial use. - Local residents and landowners need to have access to advice and guidance to help them preserve and enhance the area. - The canal would benefit from a heritage interpretation scheme to increase the public's appreciation of its history and significance. - The Art Trail that was installed in the 1990s has been vandalised in several locations and is in need of maintenance.
+Some recent developments have failed to address the canal and there is often a lack of natural surveillance of the waterway and towing path. - In some areas the canal suffers from poor boundary treatments, such as steel palisade fencing while historic brick walls suffer from a lack of maintenance. - Large advertising hoardings frequently intrude on the setting of the canal and other Heritage Assets to the detriment of important views and vistas. - Many buildings of historic and architectural interest have suffered from the loss of architectural details.
+This is principally due to the fitting of inappropriate uPVC windows and doors, concrete roof tiles and the gravel dashing of brick walls. - Several buildings that would have contributed to the character of the Conservation Area have been demolished in recent years. - Historic buildings and archaeological remains have often been lost without them being recorded beforehand. - When buildings have been demolished, they have often not been replaced, leaving empty sites and a poor environment. - Several buildings and structures along the canal which are historically and architecturally significant are neglected and are in a poor state of repair. - Some buildings which make a positive contribution to the Conservation Area are currently empty and in need of beneficial use. - Local residents and landowners need to have access to advice and guidance to help them preserve and enhance the area. - The canal would benefit from an improved heritage interpretation scheme to increase the public's appreciation of its history and significance. - Some of the Art Trail art works that were installed in the 1990s have been vandalised in several locations and are in need of maintenance.

-- There is an inconsistent approach to the inclusion of buildings of historic and architectural interest on the Statutory List and the Local List. - Many historic canal structures have been affected by graffiti which detracts from the attractiveness of the canal and creates an atmosphere of neglect. - There are many important views and vistas looking from the canal and towards the canal from surrounding areas that need to be preserved. - There is a need to protect wildlife habitats along the canal as these play an important role in the City's biodiversity. - The trees and green spaces along the canal provide an important green corridor in the City which should be protected and enhanced.
+- There is an inconsistent approach to the inclusion of buildings of historic and architectural interest on the Statutory List and the Local List. - Many historic canal structures have been affected by graffiti which detracts from the attractiveness of the canal and creates an atmosphere of neglect. - There is a lack of suitable secure mooring sites for boaters and this discourages them from visiting this stretch of the canal. - There are many important views and vistas looking from the canal and towards the canal from surrounding areas that need to be preserved. - There is a need to protect and enhance wildlife habitats along the canal as they play an important role in the City's biodiversity. - The trees and green spaces along the canal provide an important green corridor in the City which should be protected and enhanced.